-- 12.01 (a) A full-time employee who otherwise qualifies hereunder shall receive the following paid holidays: - New Year's Day Family Day Good Friday Victoria Day Canada Day Civic Holiday
+12.01 (a) A full-time employee who otherwise qualifies hereunder shall receive the following paid holidays:

-- Labour Day Thanksgiving Day Christmas Day Boxing Day 2 Float Days - i) The float holidays in 12.01 (a) will be scheduled at a mutually agreeable time between the Employer and employee, prior to the end of the calendar year.
+New Year's Day (January 1) Family Day Good Friday Victoria Day Canada Day (July 1) Civic Holiday Labour Day Thanksgiving Day Christmas Day (December 25) Boxing Day (December 26) 2 Float Days The float holidays in 12.01 (a) will be scheduled at a mutually agreeable time between the Employer and employee, prior to the end of the calendar year.
 It is understood that float holidays will not be granted during the period of December 15 to January 15.
 No more than one float holiday may be taken at a time.

-Application must be made in writing to the employee's Supervisor two (2) weeks in advance of the posting of the schedule that includes the designated date.
+Application must be made in writing to the employee's Supervisor two (2) weeks in advance of the designated date, if possible.
 No more than two (2) employees may be scheduled for a float holiday at one (1) time.
 Under normal circumstances, an employee will receive the day off with pay.